ipfs/community/code-of-conduct.md

 this is the initial report of a problem, please include as much detail as possible.
 It is easiest for us to address issues when we have more context.

+If you are at an event organized by the IPFS community, contact a _duty officer_ or event staff.
+To learn more about our procedures handling incidents and reports at events, read the [procedures for in-person events](code-of-conduct-procedures-for-events.md)

 ## Copyright Violations

 We respect the intellectual property of others and ask that you do too.
 If you